WordPress SEO: the definitive guide

 After setting up your account, it’s time to add a property: the website you want to add.
 Insert the Website Name and the Website URL.
-Make sure you add the precise URL: http:// or https:// and with or without www for collecting the right data.
+Make sure you add the precise URL: http:// or https:// and with or without www for collecting the correct data.

 7.2.
 Set up your Google Search Console account

 The second tool we think is essential to set up is Google Search Console.
 We recommend going through all steps, and you will be all set!
 In brief, these are the steps you’ll need to follow: